 Lebenthal specializes in mesothelioma and veterans issues.
 His own military background plays a role in that interest.
 Because veterans are disproportionately affected — approximately one-third of all mesothelioma lawsuits in this country are filed by veterans — he has encouraged all veterans with the disease to find him.

 The mesothelioma program in Boston often can arrange free or discounted housing.
-For many veterans, the biggest cost is the travel, but there also are charitable organizations that can help.
+For many veterans, the biggest cost is the travel.
+There also are charitable organizations that can help.

 “This is not a knock on anyone, but mesothelioma is so complex, and its care so specialized, that a patient really needs the best care in the world,” Lebenthal said.
 “We’re in a unique position to offer that.”